mikekeith52/scalecast/README.md

-    'first_dates' = list: the first date values from the undifferenced data, only set when `diff()` has been called 'grid_evaluated' = pandas dataframe: the evaluated grid, only set when themodel has been tuned 'models' = list: the models used in the combination, only set when the model is a 'combo' estimator 'LevelForecast' = list: the forecast in level (undifferenced terms), when data has not been differenced this is the same as the 'Forecast' key, always set
+    'first_dates' = list: the first date values from the undifferenced data, only set when `diff()` has been called 'grid_evaluated' = pandas dataframe: the evaluated grid, only set when themodel has been tuned 'models' = list: the models used in the combination, only set when the model is a 'combo' estimator 'weights' = tuple: the weights used in the weighted average modeling, only set for weighted average combo models 'LevelForecast' = list: the forecast in level (undifferenced terms), when data has not been differenced this is the same as 'Forecast', always set
     'LevelY' = list: the y value in level (undifferenced terms), when data has not been differenced this is the same as the y attribute, always set
-    'LevelFittedVals' = list: the fitted values in level (undifferenced terms), when data has not been differenced this is the same as the 'FittedVals' key, always set
-    'LevelTestSetPreds' = list: the test-set predictions in level (undifferenced terms), when data has not been differenced this is the same as the 'TestSetPredictions' key, always set
+    'LevelTestSetPreds' = list: the test-set predictions in level (undifferenced terms), when data has not been differenced this is the same as 'TestSetPredictions', always set
-    'LevelTestSetRMSE' = float: the RMSE of the level test-set predictions vs. the level actuals, when data has not been differenced this is the same as the 'TestSetRMSE' key, always set
+    'LevelTestSetRMSE' = float: the RMSE of the level test-set predictions vs. the level actuals, when data has not been differenced this is the same as 'TestSetRMSE', always set
-    'LevelTestSetMAPE' = float: the MAPE of the level test-set predictions vs. the level actuals, when data has not been differenced this is the same as the 'TestSetRMSE' key, None when there is a 0 in the level test-set actuals, always set
+    'LevelTestSetMAPE' = float: the MAPE of the level test-set predictions vs. the level actuals, when data has not been differenced this is the same as 'TestSetRMSE', None when there is a 0 in the level test-set actuals, always set
-    'LevelTestSetMAE' = float: the MAE of the level test-set predictions vs. the level actuals, when data has not been differenced this is the same as the 'TestSetRMSE' key, always set
+    'LevelTestSetMAE' = float: the MAE of the level test-set predictions vs. the level actuals, when data has not been differenced this is the same as 'TestSetRMSE', always set
-    'LevelTestSetR2' = float: the R2 of the level test-set predictions vs. the level actuals, when data has not been differenced this is the same as the 'TestSetRMSE' key, always set
+    'LevelTestSetR2' = float: the R2 of the level test-set predictions vs. the level actuals, when data has not been differenced this is the same as 'TestSetRMSE', always set
-    'LevelInSampleRMSE' = float: the RMSE of the level fitted values vs. the level actuals, when data has not been differenced this is the same as the 'InSampleRMSE' key, always set
+    'LevelInSampleRMSE' = float: the RMSE of the level fitted values vs. the level actuals, when data has not been differenced this is the same as 'InSampleRMSE', always set
-    'LevelInSampleMAPE' = float: the MAPE of the level fitted values vs. the level actuals, when data has not been differenced this is the same as the 'InSampleRMSE' key, None if there is a 0 in the level actuals, always set
+    'LevelInSampleMAPE' = float: the MAPE of the level fitted values vs. the level actuals, when data has not been differenced this is the same as 'InSampleRMSE', None if there is a 0 in the level actuals, always set
-    'LevelInSampleMAE' = float: the MAE of the level fitted values vs. the level actuals, when data has not been differenced this is the same as the 'InSampleRMSE' key, always set
+    'LevelInSampleMAE' = float: the MAE of the level fitted values vs. the level actuals, when data has not been differenced this is the same as 'InSampleRMSE', always set
-    'LevelInSampleR2' = float: the R2 of the level fitted values vs. the level actuals, when data has not been differenced this is the same as the 'InSampleRMSE' key, always set
+    'LevelInSampleR2' = float: the R2 of the level fitted values vs. the level actuals, when data has not been differenced this is the same as 'InSampleRMSE', always set
     'feature_importance' = pandas dataframe: eli5 feature importance information (based on change in accuracy when a certain feature is filled with random data), only set when save_feature_importance() is called
     'summary_stats' = pandas dataframe: statsmodels summary stats information, only set when save_summary_stats() is called )